(Redirected from Edinson Volquez)

 - Bats Right, Throws Right

-Edinson Volquez is a member of the San Diego Padres.
+Edinson Volquez is a major league starting pitcher.
 He was signed by Texas Rangers' scout Rodolfo Rosario as a free agent in 2001 and pitched in the minors in 2002-2004 and parts of 2005-2007 and also played in the majors in 2005, 2006 and 2007.
 He's one of those rare players whose first and last names are both unique among major league players.

 His minor league record over 5 seasons is 31-23.
 2006 was his first year in Triple A ball (with the Oklahoma RedHawks), and he posted an ERA of 3.21 in 21 games with them.